romnn/microgpusim/WIP.md

 #### TODO

+- make simple tests for the different benchmarks that check if outputs match

+  - in box

 - add timeout stuff
 - materialize config first? operate on the materialized configurations and benchmarks
 - this could make resolving etc. redundant